 Zeroth-order (ZO) optimization provides a powerful framework for problems where explicit gradient information is unavailable or prohibitively expensive to compute \citep{conn2009introduction}.
 Unlike first-order methods that rely on analytical gradients, ZO algorithms guide their search using only function value queries to approximate gradients.
 Typically, it is achieved by evaluating the objective function along one or more random directions and observing the change in function value \citep{spall2002multivariate, mania2018simple}.
 This paradigm has recently gained significant attention due to its applicability to a wide array of challenging, high-dimensional problems, including fine-tuning of LLMs \citep{malladi2023fine, zhang2024revisiting}, policy optimization in reinforcement learning \citep{sun2020zeroth}, and hyperparameter tuning \citep{li2021zeroth}.

 The predominant approach in modern ZO optimization is the single-query method, where a gradient estimate is constructed using one random direction per optimization step \citep{nesterov2017random}.
 While foundational, these estimators are inherently noisy, with an estimation variance that often scales with the problem's dimension \citep{nesterov2017random}.
 A natural extension to mitigate this issue is the multi-query approach, which employs a block of queries at each iteration to construct a more accurate gradient estimate \citep{duchi2015optimal}.

-However, this approach introduces a fundamental trade-off.
-Using multiple queries per iteration inverse proportionally reduces the total number of iteration steps that can be performed under a fixed budget of queries.
-A systematic investigation of the multi-query paradigm requires addressing two basic questions: (1) What is the most effective method for combining information from multiple query directions into a single, cohesive gradient estimate?
-(2) For a fixed total query budget, is it more efficient to perform many iterations with noisy, single-query estimates, or fewer iterations with higher-quality, multi-query estimates by consuming more queries per iteration?
+However, this extension introduces a fundamental trade-off.
+Using multiple queries per iteration proportionally reduces the total number of iterations that can be performed under a fixed query budget.
+This tension gives rise to what we call the \emph{multi-query paradox}: increasing the number of queries per iteration improves the quality of each gradient estimate but simultaneously decreases the total number of updates one can afford.
+A systematic investigation of this paradox requires addressing two basic questions: (1) What is the most effective method for combining information from multiple query directions into a single, coherent gradient estimate?
+(2) For a fixed total query budget, is it more efficient to perform many iterations with noisy, single-query estimates, or fewer iterations with higher-quality, multi-query estimates that consume more queries per iteration?

 This work systematically addresses these questions.
-First, to resolve the aggregation problem, we propose a new multi-query estimator called Projection Alignment (ZO-Align), from the first principle of local surrogate minimization.
+First, to resolve the aggregation problem, we propose a new multi-query estimator called Projection Alignment (ZO-Align), derived from first principles via local surrogate minimization.
 While similar estimators have been proposed from the perspective of sparse gradient recovery \citep{cai2022zeroth, wang2018stochastic}, our optimization-centric derivation provides a more fundamental justification for the method, independent of any sparsity assumptions.
-For a comprehensive comparison, we also analyze the canonical strategy of simply averaging independent estimates (ZO-Avg) \citep{duchi2015optimal}.
+For a comprehensive comparison, we also analyze the canonical strategy of simply averaging estimates (ZO-Avg) \citep{duchi2015optimal}.
 Our initial analysis of the estimators' properties reveals that ZO-Align achieves a significantly lower mean squared error, motivating a deeper investigation into its performance within an optimization context.